Vectorial1024/EliteBionicsFramework/README.md

 - Moody

 Note that this list does not include the mods that are using this framework to provide actual body part max HP manipulation.

+# Community Unification

+This mod has built-in unification with some other third-party mods that also provides body part HP changing effects.
+This is only to allow those mods to work with EBF without issues, and I do not claim ownership to those mods.

+For more info and an updated list of mods, check out the relevant Steam Collection here: https://steamcommunity.com/workshop/filedetails/?id=2828792658

 # Usage and Other Related Info